MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/pubsub/quickstart-unity.md

 4. In Unity select **Assets, Import Package, Custom Package** and open the **PubSub.unityPackage** you downloaded.

-5. Click **Import All** to import all the files into your Unity Project.
+5. Select **Import All** to import all the files into your Unity Project.

 ### Enable PubSub